Five new spots to explore this summer

 We have put together a 1.6km circuit to discover sunset views, magnificient Moreton Bay figs, our famous local cricketer and the tranquil pond.

-Click on the image above to open the Trumper Park Walk
+Click on the link below to open the Trumper Park Walk

 The trail meanders through the tranquil parklands highlighting five spots along the way.
 These include the giant Moreton Bay figs, gorgeous scenic views, places to cool down and have fun.